Input CaptureπŸ”—

 SupportedCapabilities readable u

 A bitmask of supported capabilities.
-This list is constant, it is not the list of capabilities currently available but rather which capabilies are implemented by the portal.
+This list is constant, it is not the list of capabilities currently available but rather which capabilities are implemented by the portal.

 Applications must ignore unknown capabilities.